brydonm/shopify-preview-axe-a11y/README.md

 ## ✅ Features

 - 🔍 Extracts Shopify preview URL from PR body (no special formatting needed)
-- 🧪 Runs BrowserStack CLI tests
+- 🧪 Runs Axe CLI tests
 - 💬 Comments the test results directly on the PR
 - 📊 Provides a detailed report of accessibility issues including analysis of net new issues